Tuk Tuk Tours

 Thailand has five UNESCO world heritage sites:

-Thailand is one of the countries that are so good at delivery service especially if you live in the cities.
+Thailand is one of the countries that is so good at delivery service, especially if you live in the cities.
 There are many delivery companies out there providing an excellent service delivering everything from food at a street food stall hiding at the back of the alley to a popular dessert in a mall.
 Also, the delivery fee is very cheap!
 As there are many competitive companies, so they often launch lots of good deals to draw customers.

-At Expique our mission is to help people discover the real Bangkok and the local cultures.
-We do this through a range of experiences including Food Tours, Walking Tours, Tuk Tuk Tours, Cooking Classes, and Market Experiences
+At Expique our mission is to help people discover the real Bangkok (and beyond) and the local cultures.
+We do this through a combination of offering our own award winning tours and through producing informative content.

-Subscribe to our newsletter, and get access to our Interactive Bangkok Map where you can find our “best spots to visit in Bangkok” and also receive monthly news and tips about exploring Bangkok.
+Subscribe to our newsletter to receive monthly news and tips about exploring Bangkok.